 The mushroom is, of course, the protruding, spore-producing, biological structure of a fungus, usually comprising of a stalk and a cap.
 But it is much more than that.
 It is deeply embedded into the collective unconsciousness: in faery tales and art, in stories and sculpture, in popular culture and mythology.
-There is the toadstool, Amanita muscaria, ‘The Fly Agaric,’ that has excited the human imagination such that it has entangled itself into the mythology of flying reindeer, smoking caterpillars, fishing gnomes, resting faeries and troublesome trolls.
-Some have that it is Soma, the plant intoxicant of the Indo-Europeans that was worshiped as a deity.1 The deification of the mushroom persists within the religious cults of the Mexica or Aztecs of Mesoamerica, with the sacramental consumption of mushrooms known as teonanácatl in the Náhuatl language, meaning “flesh of the gods.”
+There is the toadstool, Amanita muscaria, ‘The Fly Agaric,’ that has excited the human imagination, entangling itself into the mythology of flying reindeer, smoking caterpillars, fishing gnomes, resting faeries, and troublesome trolls.
+Some have that it is Soma, the plant intoxicant of the Indo-Europeans that was worshiped as a deity.1 The mushroom’s deification persists within the religious cults of the Mexica or Aztecs of Mesoamerica, with the sacramental consumption of mushrooms known as teonanácatl in the Náhuatl language, meaning “flesh of the gods.”

 It may still seem that none of this explains what the mushroom is, here, in this context.
 Here, the mushroom is a website; it is also me.
-Each of these aforementioned aspects of the mushroom is a part of the ‘Idea’ of the mushroom, and of its narrative; it is also a core part of the story of my life.
-The mushroom has shaped, formed and informed my entire lifeworld, just as it informs the ideology of this website and expresses the growing web of myth that feeds and evolves the mushroom archetype—the network of conceptual mycelium that sprouts forth the (forbidden) fruit.
+Each of these aforementioned aspects of the mushroom is a part of the ‘Idea’ of the mushroom, and its narrative; it is also a core part of my life story.
+The mushroom has shaped, formed, and informed my entire lifeworld, just as it informs the ideology of this website and expresses the growing web of myth that feeds and evolves the mushroom archetype—the network of conceptual mycelium that sprouts forth the (forbidden) fruit.
 In short, the mushroom is both my virtual cyber-projection of my “self” and broadly analogous to my very real analogue human condition.

 I will use it to “find the others”.
-Whether for work, play, practise or preaching.
-I intend it to bring together the various factions of my mind in one, single, infinite, virtual space and to connect it, in a network, with the others.
+Whether for work, play, practice or preaching.
+I intend to bring together the various factions of my mind in one, single, infinite, virtual space and connect it, in a network, with the others.

 If all of that sounds a bit pompous, silly, pretentious or obtuse… well … its all of that too.
 One should not take oneself seriously–and so I don’t.
 This is a fool’s journey.
 Nothing is true, everything is permitted.